You want to build a big chest. How do you do it?

 Your chest circumference includes your upper back and pectoral muscles.
 The main upper back muscle is the latissimus dorsi, the large muscle that gives you a V shape.
-The lats are much large than the pectorals, with a greater growth potential.
+The lats are much larger than the pectorals, with a greater growth potential.
 Therefore if you want a big chest, you should place a priority on building up your upper back.

-The best exercises for building up the upper back are
+Some good exercises for building up the upper back are

 Chin ups are better than pull ups with a pronated grip because they put the biceps in their strongest position which means you can load the upper back with higher resistance and you simultaneously get the best bicep exercise.

 Parallel grip pull ups and front lever variations are also very good upper back movements for building a big chest.
 Parallel grip pull ups are a variation of chin ups, and front levers are a lever progression of 90º pull ups.